-Contentful CMS introduction
+What is Contentful CMS

 Stepping into the world of headless with Contentful unlocks a treasure trove of benefits: